May 9, 2021

 The first episode of the BBC series ‘Lovejoy’ (starring Ian McShane) featured the building, and the ford in front of it, in a scene that set up the long-running semi-romance between Lovejoy and Lady Jane.
 As an aside, ‘Lovejoy’ is a fascinating record of a great number of historic Suffolk buildings, and is well worth hunting down for any fans of the rich tapestry of Suffolk’s architectural heritage.

-River House will be one of several historic Kersey buildings to be featured in The Magpie Murders, the series will also include the village pub.
-The Kersey Bell has been temporarily renamed ‘The Queens’s Arms’.
+River House will be one of several historic Kersey buildings to be featured in The Magpie Murders, and the series will also include the village pub.
+The Kersey Bell has been temporarily renamed ‘The Queen’s Arms’.